novoisland/icmp_win32/README.md

 - The receiver can handle only one file transfer at a time, do not try to send multiple files at same time.

 ## Build
-Download the win32 Tiny C Compiler (TCC) from [here](https://savannah.nongnu.org/projects/tinycc) and the full winapi package, extract them into same directory.
+Download the win32 Tiny C Compiler (TCC) and full winapi package from [here](https://savannah.nongnu.org/projects/tinycc), extract them into same directory.

 create library def file under the directory of source file